ritza-co/ngrok-api-gateway-test-app/.ritza/GUIDE.md

 Note: The free tier only allows one rate limiting rule.

-1. Give your rule a name (e.g., auth-rule).
+1. Give your rule a name (e.g., rate-limit-rule).
-2. Add the matching condition: `(http.request.uri.host eq "auth.<your-domain>.com")` for the auth-service.
+2. Add the matching condition: `(http.request.uri.host eq "missions.<your-domain>.com")` for the mission-service.
 3. Under the "When rate exceeds" section, set the request limit to 2 and the period to 10 seconds.
 4. For the "Then take action" section, choose "Block" to block requests that exceed the limit.
 5. Finally for the "For duration" section, set the duration to 10 seconds.

-Repeat the same steps for the agent-portal service, but with different limits.
+Repeat the same steps for the portal service, but with different limits.

 ![Cloudflare rate limiting](./assets/cloudflare-rate-limiting.png)